Note: This post is a part of series on Rust language features, including “ownership” and “borrowing”.

 Quick rundown of the code:

-• We have main function which calls increment function with values 2 and 4 and prints out the result
+function with values 2 and 4 and prints out the result increment

 In practice, you will definitely won’t have such over-complicated code for a simple operation as such, but for demonstration purposes let’s assume its the case.
 Right of the bat after trying to compile the code, we get the following compiler error: